Retirement Retirement Planning

 Setting a specific goal when you’re trying to save for retirement may make it more tangible, and $1 million is a great goal.

-Establishing your target now can help you form a plan to reach that concrete goal and give you something to look forward to.
-It also gives you a solid perspective of where you want to get to before you hand in that resignation letter.
+Establishing your target now can help you form a plan to reach that concrete goal, give you something to look forward to, and give you a solid perspective of where you want to be before you hand in that resignation letter.

 It’s a good start